jxbadam/ns8-tech-assessment/README.md

 # Technical Assessment
-NOTE: If you are unfamiliar with the node.js ecosystem and don't feel this would be a fair assessment please reach out and we can provide and alternate problem.
+NOTE: If you are unfamiliar with the node.js ecosystem and don't feel this would be a fair assessment please reach out and we can provide an alternate problem.
 ## Overview
 Please complete this exercise with node.js and TypeScript or JavaScript.
-This exercise is intented to take no longer than 4 hours.
+This exercise is intended to take no longer than 4 hours.
 Please limit the detail of your solution with that time in mind.
 Also, please record any questions, assumptions, plans or future considerations.
 For example,
 ```
 Do the endpoints need to be secured?
-I assumed not for this exercise but would suggest adding authorization in the future
+I assumed not for this exercise but would suggest adding authorization in the future.
 ```
 ## Problem
 Assume that NS8 has contracted you to build a small RESTful API to support their new user tracking software.
 There are many node.js frameworks that could help you with this.
 For example, express, restify etc.